Mr. Incredible

 Robert "Bob" Parr, also known as Mr. Incredible, is a fictional superhero who appears in Pixar's animated superhero film The Incredibles (2004) and Incredibles 2 (2018).
 He is a superhero who possesses superhuman strength, durability, and stamina.
-He is married to Helen Parr, also known as Elastigirl, and has three children named Dash, Violet, and Jack-Jack.
+He is married to Helen Parr, also known as Elastigirl, and has three children named Violet, Dash, and Jack-Jack.
 He is voiced by Craig T. Nelson in the films, while in Mr. Incredible and Pals and the video games, he is voiced by Pete Docter, Richard McGonagle, and Jeff Bergman.
 He was created by writer/director, Brad Bird, and is partly based on Bird's father, with Bird stating, "He's a little bit like my dad, because my dad was a great guy, really funny and smart, and I love him dearly".

 Development

 Mr. Incredible is voiced by Craig T. Nelson.
 Nelson had always wondered about wanting to do a voice role after he recalled seeing The Iron Giant again; he did his voicework when not working on The District, which he was starring in at the time of the sessions, which took over two years.
 Nelson would reprise the role again in its 2018 sequel.
 In video games, he is voiced by Richard McGonagle.